-Robert Stevens is a journalist who covers cryptocurrency for Wealthsimple.
-He has also reported for a variety of international publications including the Associated Press, The Guardian, Vice, and Decrypt.
+Robert has reported for a variety of international publications including the Associated Press, The Guardian, Vice, and Decrypt.
 Current areas of interest include the political economy of technology, cryptocurrencies, and privacy.
-Robert has a Bachelor of Science from UCL and a Master's degree from the University of Oxford's Internet Institute.
+Robert has a Bachelor of Science from UCL, and a Master's degree from the University of Oxford's Internet Institute.

 The world of crypto is a funny one.
 On the one hand, billionaires are made overnight, and companies raise billions without even launching a product.
 On the other, most projects fail, and you can lose your fortune in a matter of seconds.
 But what is it?
 How does it all work, and—more importantly—should you invest in it, and how?
 Bitcoin, Litecoin, Dogecoin…what does it all mean?